lenskikh/tkeasy/README.md

 ## How to get information from a widget?

-Use get_info(name) <br />
+** Use get_info(name) **<br />

 If you use several widgets such as entry, for understand which one to take information from, you need to give a name in each widget inside the brackets.
-See an axample below.
+See an example below.

 ```python
 from tkeasy import TKeasy